Puppetry Arts

 Kaz

-Kaz Grigg (he/him) is the Museum Puppetry Arts Fabricator.
-That means he builds puppets, sets, and props for all the puppet shows at the museum.
+Kaz Grigg (he/him) builds puppets, sets, and props for all the puppet shows at the museum.
 Kaz is most interested in the technical and engineering aspects of puppetry.

 He likes to go down little rabbit holes and collect apparently random techniques to apply to our puppets in novel and interesting ways.